 The final thing you need to take care of when optimizing your PPC campaigns for voice search is to make sure you’re using call extensions.
 These extensions make it so that searchers can call your business directly from voice search results, rather than having a voice search respond with “Would you like to look up their number?”—or worse “I can’t seem to do that.”
 It seems like a small, unimportant step, but it can make a big difference.

 Looking for help optimizing your current paid advertising strategy?
-Hurrdat can help your brand find the right keywords to target, manage your campaign, and more.
+Hurrdat provides Paid Search Marketing services to help your brand find the right keywords to target, manage your campaign, and more.
 Contact us today!